learn-co-curriculum/dsc-data-science-env-mac-installation/README.md

 <img src="images/mac-anaconda-installation-successful.png" width="650">

 If the installation window asks if you want to move the installer .pkg file to trash, you can click “Move to Trash”

+### Confirming Your Anaconda Installation

+To confirm you have installed Anaconda successfully:

+1. Open a terminal window

+2. Type `conda info`: It should return a table of details about your conda installation

 ## Summary